 There will be no charge to departments for copyright-cleared material requested from the British Library, this is covered by the library.

 Rules for use

-- Strict procedures for secure authentication must be applied (in our case, via Shibboleth username and password) to ensure that access to course collections is limited to authorised persons only for the duration of that module
+- Strict procedures for secure authentication must be applied (in our case, via login with Goldsmiths credentials) to ensure that access to course. collections is limited to authorised persons only for the duration of that module

 - The scanning or digital copying procedure should only be carried out by named library staff